NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 The command MATSEQ initialises the array (which must be a numeric array) with a constantly increasing set of integer numbers: 1 2 3 4 5 6...

-There is not really much use for MATSEQ except for demonstration. array can be either a floating point or integer variable.
+There is not really much use for MATSEQ except for demonstration.

+Array can be either a floating point or integer variable.
 No strings are allowed.

 **CROSS-REFERENCE**